 How often is this procedure performed?

 The normal skin growth cycle is around 30 days and since dermablading removes about 2-3 weeks-worth of dead skin cells, it’s best to wait about 3-4 weeks between treatments.

 Can blading or dermaplaning be performed in the same visit as a chemical peel?

-A chemical peel done immediately after dermaplaning is an excellent way to make sure that the peel penetrates deeper and more evenly.
+A chemical peel done immediately after dermaplaning and is an excellent way to make sure that the peel penetrates deeper and more evenly.

 What skin types/conditions can be treated?

 The only skin that probably shouldn’t be treated with dermaplaning is acne-prone skin.
 The oil from the sebaceous glands needs to travel up and connect with the vellous hair in order for it to be excreted.
 If the hair is removed and the the oil builds up, the glands are obstructed and this can cause more breakouts.